nrfconnect/sdk-nrf/samples/serialization/entropy_nrf53/README.rst

 .. _serialization_entropy_nrf53:

-Serialization: Entropy nRF5340
+nRF5340: Serialization Entropy
-##################################
+##############################

-The Entropy sample demonstrates how to use the Entropy driver on a dual core device.
+The Serialization Entropy sample demonstrates how to use the entropy driver in a dual core device such as nRF5340 PDK.

-It uses the Entropy driver on the Network Core which has the possibility to generate random number and using the Remote Procedure Serialization library sending it to the Application core.
+The sample makes use of the entropy driver on the network core of an nRF5340 PDK that generates random data and the :ref:`serialization` that sends the generated data to the application core.
-The application core uses the serialized function call to control the Entropy driver on the Network core like :cpp:func:`entropy_remote_init` for initializing the entropy and :cpp:func:`entropy_remote_get` for getting entropy data.

 Overview
 ********

-When sample started, it displays the generated entropy data on the Application core terminal with one second interval.
+When the sample starts, it displays the generated entropy data in the terminal at an interval of one second.

-The Entropy data is generated on the Network core using RNG peripheral.
+The entropy data is generated on the network core using the Random Number Genrator (RNG) peripheral.
-The Remote Procedure Serialization uses `TinyCBOR`_ data format and transmit it using default RPMsg (part of `OpenAMP`_) transport layer.
+The :ref:`serialization` uses the `TinyCBOR`_ data format and transmits the data using the default `RPMsg Messaging Protocol`_ (part of `OpenAMP`_) in the transport layer.

+The application core uses serialized function calls such as :cpp:func:`entropy_remote_init` and :cpp:func:`entropy_remote_get` to control the entropy driver on the network core.
+The :cpp:func:`entropy_remote_init` is used for initializing the entropy and :cpp:func:`entropy_remote_get` is used for obtaining the entropy data.

 Network core
 ============

+The network core runs the entropy drivers, which uses the RNG peripheral.
+When the network core receives the :cpp:func:`entropy_remote_get` remote function call, the following actions are performed:

-The Network core runs the Entropy drivers which uses the RNG periphery.
-When Network core received the Remote function call, it look for function decoders in decoders table and call it after that the Network core encode function response data and sends it back.
+   * The network core searches for function decoders in the decoders table and calls it.
+   * The network core encodes the response data for the function call and sends the data back to the application core.

 Application core
 ================

-The application core runs a simple application, where the Entropy drivers functions and asynchronous events are replaced by virtual implementation using Remote Procedure Serialization library.
+The application core runs a simple application that replaces the entropy driver functions and asynchronous events with the virtual implementation using the :ref:`serialization`.
-For the needs of the Entropy driver, this application uses only :cpp:func:`entropy_remote_init` to initialize the Network core  Entropy driver and :cpp:func:`entropy_remote_get` to gets entropy data.

 Requirements
 ************